 Most people are concerned with the safety and wellbeing of their family, property and themselves.
 One of the easiest ways to do so is through Defensible Space.
 GDRA lies in a high Wildland Urban Interface (WUI) zone.
 This means that a wildland fire will occur here in the future; when and how damaging are factors you can control.
-Starting in 2017, GDRA started taking a more aggressive roll in enforcement of defensible space laws.
-In doing so, the GDRA board of Directors has directed staff to enforce defensible space laws using the following criteria:

-- 1. All seasonal grasses and weeds shall be cut to 4" or less within 100' of any structure by July 1, 2017, unless a notice stating otherwise has been issued.
+- All dry grasses and weeds shall be cut to 4" or less within 100' of any structure by July 1st, and shall be maintained to this condition through the end of fire season, unless a notice stating otherwise has been issued.
 This includes empty lots.
-Structures include but are not limited to: fences, sheds, outbuildings and main structure. - 2.
-Piles of brush, branches, grasses, weeds or other flammable materials will be subject to fines after July 1, 2017, unless a notice stating otherwise has been issued. - 3.
-Overgrown and fuel ladder conditions shall be thinned as noted in CA Fire defensible space guides. - 4.
-Any violation of CA Fire, Truckee Fire or other government agency, as they pertain to Defensible Space, may / will be sited as a defensible space violation. readyforwildfire.org - 5.
+Structures include but are not limited to: fences, sheds, outbuildings and main structure. - Piles of brush, branches, dry grasses and weeds or other flammable materials will be subject to fines after July 1st, unless a notice stating otherwise has been issued. - 3.
+Overgrown and fuel ladder conditions shall be thinned as noted in CA Fire defensible space guides. - Any violation of CA Fire, Truckee Fire or other government agency, as they pertain to Defensible Space, may / will be sited as a defensible space violation. readyforwildfire.org - 5.
 Any person(s) with property bordering GDRA common space has permission to cut all annual weeds / grasses within 100' of any structure on their property.
 This does not include trees, brush or woody plants.
 Please contact GDRA offices if you would like to implement a more extensive defensible space clearing plan on GDRA property. - 6.
 Those who do not comply within 14 days may receive a notice of immediate fines that may / will increase weekly for each week the property is not in compliance.
-Fines may start at \$100. - 7.
-Staff will begin inspections in late May 2017 and fines will start on July 1, 2017, unless stated otherwise in any notice delivered to any property owner in GDRA. - 8.
-Any lot that requires a re-inspection after July 1, 2017 will also incur a \$50 re-inspection fee.
+Fines may start at \$100+ per item. - 7.
+Staff will begin inspections in late May and fines will start on July 1st, unless stated otherwise in any notice delivered to any property owner in GDRA. - 8.
+Any lot that requires a re-inspection after July 1st will also incur a \$50 reinspection fee. - 9.
+All members are required to reduce fuel loading on their properties or empty lots, which may include needed mastication, fallen tree removal and other brush removal as determined by HOA staff.